Skip to content

 What's inside the book

-The superhero book runs 48 pages, 24 illustrated double-page spreads, in a large square 21.6 cm format.
+The superhero book runs 50 pages: 24 illustrated double-page spreads, completed by your dedication page, in a large square 21.6 cm format.
 The hero is your child, portrait composed from a photo you upload or from traits you select, so godparents and grandparents can create it even without a recent photo.

 You choose the superpower and the costume, and the missions unfold from there.
 Family members and friends can join the cast: a parent, a sibling, the best friend, even the dog gets a role.
 The book carries its own title, the child's very own legend, which makes the cover feel like a real comic-book premiere.